Lingkangjin/AEC-Modelling/README.md

 # AEC-Modelling
 DTU Alkaline electrolyser modelling built during visitng PhD period @ DTU. <br>

-The objective is to build a model that can describe the polarisation curve, which depends on the settign parameters such as: <br>
+The objective is to build a model that can describe the polarisation curve, which depends on the setting parameters such as: <br>
 - Wt% of the electrolyte, in this specific case we are talking about KOH
 - Temperature
 - Operating pressure, which directly influences electrolyte density